 Hofstetter has also served on numerous special task forces and committees, such as the Premier’s appointment to the Ontario Jobs and Investment Board, and the Alberta Government appointment to the Inspiring Education Steering Committee, which was charged with leading the development and articulation of a new, long term vision for education in Alberta.
 Working in the fields of the arts, culture, education and governance, she also serves as consultant to educational institutions, non-government organizations and government in areas relating to public/private partnerships, educational restructuring, governance and communications.

-As Director of Operations and Research for TakingItGlobal, Sean has managed a portfolio of projects in the social media arena developing research insights through dialogue with a global network of more than 450,000 young people.
+As Director of Operations and Research for TakingItGlobal, Sean Keith, BA' has managed a portfolio of projects in the social media arena developing research insights through dialogue with a global network of more than 450,000 young people.
 Leveraging both qualitative and quantitative methodologies, the development and implementation of large-scale U&A and tracking research efforts have focused on quantifying impacts across a portfolio of initiatives, from political advocacy and education to social innovation projects.
 Internally, Sean has driven the development of custom project planning, tracking, and dashboarding tools to simplify and automate reporting practices.

 His research has been accepted and presented at the Digital Media Learning conference (2011) and published internally and in peer-reviewed academic literature.
 As a facilitator, Sean has worked with a range of executive-level clients, from Wall Street (Coburn Ventures) and marketing research (Hotspex) to non-profit sectors (TIG).
 Participating as a moderator (DML Conference) and invited panelist (UN-ILO, UNICEF-NCD Child), Sean has been involved in enabling inter-generational dialogue globally.